MesfinD/hpc-bash/_episodes/12-scheduler.md

 >#!/bin/bash
 >
 > echo 'This script is running on:'
-> hostname
+> srun hostname
-> sleep 120
+> srun sleep 120
 >```
 {: .challenge}

 If you completed the previous challenge successfully, you probably realize that there is a distinction between running the job through the scheduler and just "running it".
-To submit this job to the scheduler, we use the `qsub` command.
+To submit this job to the scheduler, we use the `sbatch` command.

 ```
-qsub example-job.sh
+sbatch example-job.sh
 ```
 {: .bash}
 ```